 MOD USA/7D3/3

 11.44C A frequency assignment to a space station in a non-geostationary-satellite orbit network or system in the fixed-satellite service, the mobile-satellite service or the broadcasting-satellite service shall be considered as having been brought into use when a space station with the capability of transmitting or receiving that frequency assignment has been deployed and maintained on one of the notified orbital plane(s)27 of the non-geostationary satellite network or system for a continuous period of 90 days, irrespective of the notified number of orbital planes and satellites per orbital plane in the network or system.
-The notifying administration shall so inform the Bureau within 30 days from the end of the 90-day period25, 28, 29.
+The notifying administration shall so inform the Bureau within 30 days from the end of the 90-day period25, ADD 26bis, 28, 29.
 On receipt of the information sent under this provision, the Bureau shall make that information available on the ITU website as soon as possible and shall publish it in the BR IFIC subsequently.
-(WRC-19)
+(WRC-23)

 Reasons: To add a reference to a new footnote.